 Common Elements Across All Resignation Letters

-- Clear Statement of Intent: Begin with a direct statement expressing your decision to resign
+- Clear Statement of Intent: Start with a simple, straight to the point line saying you’ve decided to resign

-- Last Working Day: Specify your intended final day of work
+- Last Working Day: Clearly mention what your final day of work will be

-- Current Position: Include your job title and department
+- Current Position: Add your job title and the department you’re in

-- Contact Information: Provide your updated contact details for future correspondence
+- Contact Information: Share your updated contact details so they can reach you later if needed

-- Proper Formatting: Use standard business letter format with date and signatures
+- Proper Formatting: Use a normal business letter format, with the date, your name, and signatures in the right places

-A well-structured resignation letter serves as your final professional document with your current employer - make it count.
+A well-structured resignation letter is basically your last official document with your current employer, so it actually matters more than it seems.
+Make it count.

 Additional Tips for Crafting an Effective Resignation Letter